dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 To share reusable code between your scripts, you have to define a library.
 A library is a .java file (or a .jar archive containing several compiled class) located in your configuration directory, under the `automation\lib\java` subdirectory.

-The Java223 bundle will monitor this directory, and automatically adds everything inside to the compilation unit of your script (although, it's not applied retrospectively).
-The script still have its dedicated ClassLoader, but inside this ClassLoader, all your library classes are also available.
+The Java223 bundle will monitor this directory and automatically adds everything inside to the compilation unit of your script (although, it's not applied retrospectively).
+The script still has its dedicated ClassLoader, but inside this ClassLoader, all your library classes are also available.

-Be careful : it also means that other scripts have their own library classes inside their own ClassLoader. **You cannot share value between scripts this way**, even by using a static property inside a library class.
+Be careful: it also means that other scripts have their own library classes inside their own ClassLoader. **You cannot share value between scripts this way**, even by using a static property inside a library class.

-### Auto injection of library
+### Auto-injection of libraries

 Your library probably also needs to communicate with openHAB.
-You can of course pass openHAB input references as a parameter to your library methods, or by a setter.
-For example, if we imagine a library `MyLibrary` that need access to the items and things registries :
+You can, of course, pass openHAB input references as a parameter to your library methods, or by a setter.
+For example, if we imagine a library `MyLibrary` that need access to the items and things registries:

 ```java
 ...